joem/raspberry_pi_zero_mono_audio_out/README.markdown

 - J1 = PJ302M 3.5mm mono jack
 - J2 = 1x2 pin header (I use right angle)

 The lead spacing for the capacitors is not a strict requirement, since you can always bend the leads in or out a bit if you’re close.
 When shopping for the electrolytic cap, be aware of its size, especially if you’re going to be putting this in a tight space like I am.
-(I prefer using the .... since it's nice and short.
-Mouser part #: ...)
+(I prefer using the Panasonic ECE-A1VKS100 since it's nice and short.
+Mouser part #: 667-ECE-A1VKS100)